What is Office 365?

 Why is an Organization Moving to Office 365?

 Many organizations, big and small, domestic and international, are all gradually embracing the idea of cloud-based work environments.
-And it invariably goes that Microsoft is the fastest growing leader and that the Office 365 commercial product has been adopted by all across the spectrum.
+And it invariably goes that Microsoft is the fastest-growing leader and that the Office 365 commercial product has been adopted by all across the spectrum.
 The proof is that its profit grew by an astonishing 128 percent this year when compared to the same period the previous year.
-Also, the number of firms opting for Microsoft Office 365 nearly doubled by the beginning of the year; but before thinking to implement Office 365 for your organization, there has to be a security reality check.
+Also, the number of firms opting for Microsoft Office 365 nearly doubled by the beginning of the year, but before thinking to implement Office 365 for your organization, there has to be a security reality check.

-5 Challenges That Need to Be Addressed while Moving to Office 365
+5 Challenges while Migrating to Office 365

 - Planning for Office 365 and IAM should go together: When an organization decides to adopt Office 365, the associated Identity and Access Management (IAM) topics are just ignored and not thought of properly.
-IAM, as it is, requires time and proper planning for implementation because of the strict data requirements and the regulatory standards to be adopted leaving the project managers in a lurch.
-Hence, it is utmost necessary that the sequence and timing of steps for Office 365 and IAM be adjusted and controlled so that the things run smoothly and seamlessly.
+IAM, as it is, requires time and proper planning for implementation because of the strict data requirements and the regulatory standards to be adopted, leaving the project managers in a lurch.
+Hence, it is of utmost necessity that the sequence and timing of steps for Office 365 and IAM be adjusted and controlled so that the things run smoothly and seamlessly.